therealthingy/restartable_sequences/README.md

 ## RSEQ asm basics
 * As already mentioned, CSs are typically implemented using inline assembly.
-  This necessitates a basic understanding of gcc's inline asm syntax.

 * Note that the C language doesn't have a standardized syntax for including assembler in C source files.
   Its inclusion in the compiler is considered an extension to the C language.

-* The *gcc extended asm syntax* (which will be used in this example) is best suitable for mixing C and assembly (as it supports input- and output operands in the form of C variables and jumps to C labels):
+* The *[gcc extended asm syntax](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html)* (which will be used in this example) is best suitable for mixing C and assembly (as it supports input- and output operands in the form of C variables and jumps to C labels):
   ```C
   asm asm-qualifiers ( AssemblerTemplate
                         : OutputOperands